A school with 30 years of history

 The Tokyo Central Japanese Language School (TCJ) was founded in 1988.
 Since its foundation, we’ve been pouring our efforts into teaching foreign nationals Japanese and training Japanese teachers.
-The student body of TCJ is made up of 620 stundets (as of April 2017).
+The student body of TCJ is made up of about 800 stundents (as of July 2018).
 There’s always a wide variety of students from around 30 to 40 countries across Europe, the Americas, Africa, and primarily Asian countries such as China, making the school a place where international exchange takes place on a daily basis.

 TCJ’s Three Key Features

 - 1.Diversity: Both foreign students from over 30 different countries and Japanese students study at TCJ.

 TCJ always has students from over 30 different countries and territories, meaning that it’s an environment where you can use Japanese even after class.

 Additionally, our Japanese teacher training course with many Japanese students is under the same roof, providing plenty of opportunities to interact with the Japanese students and get help with conversation in Japanese.